gregfoletta/Articles/content/post/2022-06-22-geospatial-data-analysis/index.markdown

 ```
 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-4-1.png" width="672" />

-With our two key pieces of data, we can start to put it together.
+With our two key pieces of data in place, we can start to put them together.

 # Step 2 - Data Wrangling

 Next step is to merge our migration data with our geospatial data, using suburb as our key.
 However it's a little more complex that a simple join as we want to ensure, for every year, we have all of the geospatial information so we can render the full map.

-The way to takle this is with a `group()`, `nest()`, `mutate()` and `unnest()`.
-This would normally be one big pipeline, but I'll break it out so we can see the intermediary outputs.

-I first take our migration data and group by the *Year* variable, then nest the
+The way to tackle this is to `group()` by each year and `nest()` the data, performing a join on this nested data with the spatial data.
+In this way we ensure that for each year the spatial data for each suburb is present and the map is complete.
+The suburbs that aren't in the data will have `NA` values for the **Percetnage** and **Total** columns.
+Jen made a decision to present this missing data as zero, but we make sure to put a note in the visualisation highlighting this fact.

 ```r